NikhilPeri/speedchallenge/README.md

 I then experimented with two segmentation models, a traditional model based on Transpose Convolutional Layers, and a more complex
 [uNet](https://github.com/zhixuhao/unet) which achieved good results on a biomedical imaging dataset.
-For this dataset I was able to achieve best results using the Transpose Convolutional model with 96.5% accuracy and binary cross entropy of 0.109 on a 480x640 image.
+For this dataset I was able to achieve best results using the *Transpose Convolutional model with 96.5% accuracy and binary cross entropy of 0.109 on a 480x640 image*.

 ![Comma.ai Training Sample](figures/comma_ai_training_segment.png)